 Got your attention, right?

-By the way, Wells Fargo credit cards, including the Wells Fargo Home Rebate Visa Signature Card®, have another special feature tucked into the fine print that will help wipe out part of a bill for you.
+Wells Fargo credit cards, including the Wells Fargo Cash Wise Visa® card (See Rates and Fees) and even the Wells Fargo Secured Visa® Card have a special feature tucked into the fine print that will help wipe out part of a bill for you.

 You know that cell phone insurance you're carrying because you KNOW you're going to drop your new iPhone in your dog's water dish at some point?
 If you pay your cell phone bill with your Wells Fargo credit card, you're automatically covered by up to $600 in cell phone insurance.
 And that coverage extends to other phones on the same cell phone plan, so if your son decides to test whether his phone can withstand a skateboard rolling over it (curious minds want to know, after all) you're covered for that, too.
 Go ahead and cancel the insurance you're carrying through your cell phone provider and save yourself that chunk of change each month.